 If None, this method returns the report as a string.
-Otherwise it returns None and writes the report to the given file-like object (which must have a .write() method at a minimum).
+Otherwise it returns None and writes the report to the given file-like object (which must have a .write() method at a minimum), or to a new file at the path specified.